 Additional Information

 In Kansas, social work licenses are renewed every two years.
-40 hours of continuing education are required, and at least six must be in safety training.
+40 hours of continuing education are required for every renewal period.

 Kentucky Social Work License Requirements

-Kentucky applicants with a CSWE-accredited BSW or MSW can apply for their CSW or LSW, respectively.
-LCSW applicants must also have two years of full-time postgraduate field experience.
+Kentucky applicants with a CSWE-accredited BSW or MSW can apply for CSW or LSW licensure, respectively.
+LCSW applicants must also have completed two years of full-time or three years of part-time postgraduate field experience prior to applying for their license.

 Kentucky Governing Board